Drack112/Go-Wallpaper/README.md

 <a id="-como-contribuir"></a>

-## 🤔 Como contribuir
+## 🤔 How to contribute

-- Faça um fork desse repositório;
+- Fork this repository and clone it:
-- Cria uma branch com a sua feature: `git checkout -b minha-feature`;
+- Create a branch with your fetuare: `git checkout -b my-feature`;
-- Faça commit das suas alterações: `git commit -m 'feat: Minha nova feature'`;
+- Commit your changes: `git commit -m 'feat: My new feature'`;
-- Faça push para a sua branch: `git push origin minha-feature`.
+- Do a push to your branch: `git push origin my-feature`.

-Depois que o merge da sua pull request for feito, você pode deletar a sua branch.
+After your Pull Request merge is done, you can delete your branch.